icinganalysis/icinganalysis.github.io/content/iceval_challenges.md

 It is possible that there are additional cases with swapped values, but if they are swapped, the values are in the IRT capability range and harder to detect.

+## Differing RunIDs between sources

+The IceVal database uses the RunID as a primary key to identify unique ice shapes.
+However, the nomenclature is different in different sources, complicating mapping between them.

+For example, the 2008 validation report [^5] has a figure for case "EG1285", which maps to case IF1285 in the database.
+Other cases mapped directly, such as case EG1351.

+The mapping to other sources,
+such as the 1999 validation report [^2]
+The SLD icing test report [^3], or the LEWICE validation cases included in the LEWICE software distribution [^4], can be aided by the AltRunID column of the database.
+However, these are not always direct mappings, as additional characters may be interspersed.
+One has to verify prospective name matches by checking that the detailed run conditions match.

 ## Ice shapes misaligned with the airfoil